-Xueming Yang (2009-2010), now associate professor at North China Electric Power University in China
+Xueming Yang (2009-2010), now professor at North China Electric Power University in China

 Pu Zhang (Ph.D.
-2015), now postdoc associate at University of Manchester in UK
+2015), now assistant professor at SUNY-Binghamton University.

 Emre Biyikli (Ph.D.
 2015), now senior software engineer at MathWorks.

 Mesut Kirca (Ph.D.
-2013), now assistant professor at Istanbul Technical University in Turkey
+2013), now associate professor at Istanbul Technical University in Turkey

 Yao Fu (Ph.D.
 2013), now assistant professor at University of Cincinnati

 Cengiz Baykasoglu (2015-2016), now associate professor at Hetit University in Turkey